What is Dialectical Behaviour Therapy?

 “Dialectical means “the existence of opposites.”
 In DBT, people are taught two seemingly opposite strategies: acceptance (i.e., that their experiences and behaviours are valid), and change (i.e., that they have to make positive changes to manage emotions and move forward).” – CAMH

 One of the stated goals of traditional DBT is “to define life goals, build self-respect and find peace and happiness.
 The goal is for the person to lead a life of ordinary happiness and unhappiness.”
 (CAMH).
-Tolerating the non-preferred, and riding out the normal ups-and-downs of life without letting them overwhelm you, is one of the key skills taught by our DBT-informed groups.
+One of the key skills taught by our DBT-informed groups is tolerating non-preferred tasks or moments, and riding out the normal ups-and-downs of life without having them overwhelm you.

 The five modules of traditional DBT are: